sametsenturka/aws-agent/README.md

 ## I AM NOT SURE  :(
 1. I am unsure about the `AmazonEC2FullAccess`, `AmazonS3FullAccess`, and `AmazonLambdaFullAccess` permissions.
-2. Full Access to some of your AWS services may not be a great idea.
+2. Full Access to some AWS services may not be a great idea.
 3. It's good for listing available things in your account.
 4. Idk when I take some advanced courses and keep learning, Some of these can be fixed.